Multi-fidelity robust controller design with gradient sampling: Introduction

 Multi-fidelity methods for optimization have a long tradition, especially in the engineering community; see, e.g., the survey~\cite{PehWG18}.
-Early work on multi-fidelity optimization was based on trust-region methods~\cite{AleDLetal98, AriFS02, FahS02, RobEWetal12, FisGB17}.
-Other works use a combination of reduced and full models in optimization~\cite{ZahF14, PehW15a, PehW15, QiaGVetal17} and especially target optimization under uncertainty, where the objective depends on stochastic auxiliary variables~\cite{NgW14, NgW16, PehWG16,ChaPW20, LawCP22, KraPW17}.
+Early work on multi-fidelity optimization was based on trust-region methods~\cite{AleDLetal98, AriFS02, FahS02, FisGB17, RobEWetal12}.
+Other works use a combination of reduced and full models in optimization~\cite{PehW15a, PehW15, QiaGVetal17, ZahF14} and especially target optimization under uncertainty, where the objective depends on stochastic auxiliary variables~\cite{ChaPW20, KraPW17, LawCP22, NgW14, NgW16, PehWG16}.
+For optimization problems with constraints given by partial differential equations (PDEs), e.g., optimal control problems with smooth objective functions, hierarchies of discretizations of PDEs have been used for efficient preconditioning~\cite{BorK05, FahS02, HerS10, PeaSW14}.
 In the context of uncertainty quantification, warm-starting iterative processes is a common multi-fidelity approach; see, e.g.,~\cite{AlsVP22}.
-There are also derivative-free multi-fidelity methods~\cite{MarW12, MarW12a, WilS11}; however, these still require a smooth objective function and thus are not well-suited to nonsmooth optimization problems arising in $\Hinf$-control.
+There are also derivative-free multi-fidelity methods~\cite{MarW12, MarW12a, WilS11}; however, these still require a smooth objective function and thus are not well-suited for nonsmooth optimization problems arising in $\Hinf$-control.

-There is a large body of work on reduced modeling for control and control for large-scale systems; see, e.g.,~\cite{Ben04, ObiA01, BenLP08, ReiS08a}.
+There is a large body of work on reduced modeling for control and control for large-scale systems; see, e.g.,~\cite{Ben04, BenLP08, ObiA01, ReiS08a}.
 The problem of efficiently designing $\Hinf$-controllers for large-scale systems has been addressed before from different view points.
 While in~\cite{MitO15} a new large-scale $\Hinf$-norm computation routine was used to improve performance of optimization algorithms, reduced-order surrogates were instead exploited in~\cite{BenMO18}.
 In~\cite{BenHW22,MusG91}, analytical formulas for (suboptimal) $\Hinf$-controllers are used rather than an optimization algorithm, relating the low-order controller design problem under additional assumptions to the solution of large-scale sparse nonlinear matrix equations.